Scoup/node-pelcod/README.md

 ## Examples

-There is a example in ./example folder
+There is an example in ./example folder that reads Pan/Tilt control from a web browser and controls the camera

 [Youtube video](https://www.youtube.com/watch?v=MRMotnNFLpw)

+There is an example in ./example2 folder that reads the Cursor Keys and controls the camera from the command line, using the node 'keypress' package, with Pan,Tilt,Zoom and Presets

 ### Standart Group Command
 ```javascript